-Moose Meadow Lodge and Treehouse is tucked away in the Green Mountains on 86 pristine acres in Waterbury, Vermont.
+Moose Meadow Lodge and Treehouse is tucked away in the Green Mountains on 86 pristine acres near Waterbury, Vermont.
 The main lodge is gorgeous, and inviting, with four luxurious guest rooms, whimsical decor, incredible views, and a sweet jacuzzi tub.
-But the magical treehouse is what really caught our attention, one of our favorite spots for glamping in New England we’ve yet to come across!
+But the magical Vermont treehouse rental is what really caught our attention, one of our favorite spots for glamping in New England we’ve yet to come across!

 My husband and I arrived on a Tuesday evening, just as the sun was setting behind the mountains.
 We parked near the main lodge and were immediately greeted by one of our hosts, Greg, and his nephew, who whisked our bags into a golf cart and beckoned us to follow.

 Exploring the Moose Meadow Treehouse

 Moose Meadow Treehouse seamlessly blends the wild woods with the warm comforts of home.
-Rustic details abound, from the hand-carved stone sink in the bathroom, to the antler chandelier and stuffed critters keeping watch over the spiral staircase.
-With two stories, and a single queen-size bed, this is a perfect retreat for a couple or a small family.
+Rustic details abound, from the hand-carved stone sink in the bathroom to the deer-antler chandelier and stuffed critters keeping watch over the spiral staircase.
+With two stories and a single queen-size bed, this is a perfect retreat for a couple or a small family.

 The bedroom is on the second floor, with a queen-size bed (look for custom chocolates on your pillow), and another sweet balcony overlooking the pond.
 The bed is one of the coziest I’ve ever slept in — even more comfortable than my bed at home.
 If the property wasn’t so gorgeous, I may have been tempted to while away the day right there.